CristeaTeodorAndrei/CubeSat/README.md

 ## User manual

-### TS Phase
+### Testing Phase

-Running the script <b>TS.py</b> the OBC should begin testing sequence and a custom TM is sent to the GCM via the RF Module that indicates the sensors has been detected. <br>
+Running the script <b>Test.py</b> the OBC should begin testing sequence and a custom TM is sent to the GCM via the RFM that indicates the sensors has been detected. <br>
-If the RF Module is not working or is not responding the RED LED will blink continuously.<br>
+If the RFM is not working or is not responding the RED LED will blink continuously.<br>
-If the RF Module is working the GREEN LED will blink continuously and a TM will be send with the following format:
+If the RFM is working the GREEN LED will blink continuously and a TM will be send with the following format:

 - [0x00, 0x00, 0x00, 0x00]